 Microbial Toxins- there are two types: 1. toxins created by pathogens in the body as a byproduct of their own metabolism.
 For example, parasites excrete uric acid, which often causes joint and muscle pain; and, 2. when pathogens die, the breakdown of their bodies releases toxins that causes “die-off” symptoms.

-No Will to Live Energy- an energy that becomes trapped when life overwhelms us and we lose the desire to do something.
+No Will to Live Energy- an energy that may become trapped when life overwhelms us and we lose the desire to do something.
 It is similar to an aversion.
 Examples are no will to live, no will to commit, and no will to grow up.
 Can occur from even a temporary experience of these feelings.
-It can cause depression, trouble moving forward, and may influence thoughts, feelings, behaviors and relationships, and interfere with healing on every level.
+It can cause distress, low vitality, trouble moving forward, and may influence thoughts, feelings, behaviors and relationships, and interfere with healing on every level.

 Post-Hypnotic Suggestions – the energy of a negative statement in the subconscious mind.
 Repetitive music and video games can desynchronize the brain, making the subconscious mind vulnerable to “suggestions”, similar to during hypnosis.
-A PHS can be placed directly through negatively charged entertainment or may be placed into the mind by negative entities when the mind is open and vulnerable through the use of mind-altering substances.
-Can be a factor in depression, obsessions and suicidal thoughts and tendencies.
+A PHS can be placed directly through negatively charged entertainment or may be placed into the mind by dark entities when the mind is made open and vulnerable through the use of mind-altering substances.
+Can be a factor in depression, obsessions, and suicidal thoughts.

 Proxy Session– someone who has been given permission to act in place of another person is referred to as their proxy.
 When you give me permission to do so, I will act as your proxy for the session, energetically connecting to your energy field and testing myself as if I were you.
 Then I clear or balance whatever you test as needing addressed.
 It works just as effectively as if we were together and I was working on you directly.